Why Indie Filmmakers Should NOT Shoot with a 4K Camera!

 On those films with really small budgets, every minute you have on set is precious.
 If you only have two solid state capture cards and two back up hard drives to transfer them too, then you might be waiting to shoot.
 You might shoot through a card faster than a DIT can download, check it and transfer it to your back up drive.

-I’ve seen this situation play out a ton of times on set and trust me it’s not fun to be that poor DIT when the entire set is waiting on him.
+I’ve seen this situation play out a ton of times on set and trust me it’s not fun to be that poor DIT when the entire set is waiting for him.

 4K Post Production